 The member should be asked if he or she has requested the service from the MCO, if the requested service is not a value-added service but is part of the MCO's service array.
 If the answer to that question is:

-no, the community care case manager refers the member to the MCO.
+no, the CCAD case manager refers the member to the MCO.

-yes, and services were approved, the community care case manager refers the member to the MCO to initiate service delivery.
+yes, and services were approved, the CCAD case manager refers the member to the MCO to initiate service delivery.

-yes, and services were not approved or the member doesn't know if they were approved, the community care case manager contacts the Program Support Unit (PSU).
+yes, and services were not approved or the member doesn't know if he or she was approved, the CCAD case manager contacts Program Support Unit (PSU) staff.
 Once PSU staff confirm services were not approved, the application can be processed.

-unsure, the community care case manager refers the member to the PSU.
+unsure, the CCAD case manager refers the member to PSU staff.
 PSU staff will contact the MCO to inquire about the request.

-Once released from the interest list, Community Care case managers may proceed to determine eligibility.
+Once released from the interest list, CCAD case managers may proceed to determine eligibility.
 Process applications for individuals who are enrolled in STAR+PLUS Services managed care only if they meet the criteria outlined above.
 Do not authorize Title XX services for anyone receiving the STAR+PLUS Home and Community Based Services (HCBS) program.

-3126.2 In-Home and Family Support Program Services

-Revision 17-5; Effective September 1, 2017

-Individuals receiving STAR+PLUS services may receive In-Home and Family Support Program services (IHFSP) if:

-they meet program requirements; and

-receiving IHFSP would not result in a duplication of services.

-Individuals requesting IHFSP should be added to any applicable interest lists at the time of the request in order to protect the date and time of the request.
-At the time of release from the interest list, the IHFSP case manager must contact the Program Support Unit (PSU).
-PSU staff will contact the managed care organization (MCO) to ensure IHFSP does not deliver any services already being supplied by the MCO.

-Do not authorize IHFSP services for anyone receiving the STAR+PLUS Home and Community Based Services (HCBS) program.

 3127 Health Insurance Premium Payment Program